 prove to your employer you’re an asset worth holding on to.

-And while loyalty to your employer is a positive trait, working in the same organisation for a long period can isolate you from new ways of thinking.
+And sure, loyalty to your employer is a positive trait.
+But working in the same organisation for a long period can isolate you from new ways of thinking.
 Postgraduate education empowers you to upgrade your current workplace with up-to-date industry practices, and you get a formal qualification at the end.

-When you apply for postgraduate courses, you’re also gaining access to fresh ideas and opportunities to collaborate with students working in other industries – students who could rapidly become good friends and valuable connections.
+When you apply for postgraduate courses, you’re also gaining access to fresh ideas and opportunities to collaborate with students working in other industries.
+And these students could rapidly become good friends and valuable connections.

 Can you do a postgraduate degree in a different subject?